jenstem/weather-dashboard/README.md

 ##

 ![](https://github.com/jenstem/work-day-scheduler/blob/main/Assets/savebutton.png)
-*This is a screenshot of the save button*
+*This is a screenshot of the search button*
 ##

 ## Notes: